mdozmorov/grdocs/website/dbcreator/dbcreatorWorks.md

 The `dbcreator` module performs several steps:

-* Downloads required files from the [USCS database](http://hgdownload.cse.ucsc.edu/goldenPath/hg19/database/) and places them in the `[dir]/downloads/` folder.
+* Downloads raw data files from the [USCS database](http://hgdownload.cse.ucsc.edu/goldenPath/hg19/database/) and places them in the `[dir]/downloads/` folder.
 Note that this step may take several days on a slow connection.
 If the download process fails, simply re-run the `dbcreator` module - this will resume the process.
 A more efficient way is to mirror the [USCS database](http://hgdownload.cse.ucsc.edu/goldenPath/hg19/database/) using rsync (see the [dbcreator FAQ](dbcreatorFAQ.md)).

-* Converts the files into [BED format](http://genome.ucsc.edu/FAQ/FAQformat.html#format1), sorts them according to the USCS schema, compresses with [bgzip](http://samtools.sourceforge.net/tabix.shtml).
+* Converts the files into [BED format](http://genome.ucsc.edu/FAQ/FAQformat.html#format1), organizes them according to the USCS schema (see [database structure](dbcreatorStructure)), compresses them with [bgzip](http://samtools.sourceforge.net/tabix.shtml).
 Unsupported data formats are skipped, with warning.

-* Places the converted files in `[dir]/grsnp_db/[organism code]/[group]` folders.
-The ENCODE data (tracks beginning with *wgEncode*) are placed in separate ENCODE subfolders, strictured according to the `[dir]/grsnp_db/[organism]/ENCODE/[data source/type]/[Tier]/[cell type]` schema.
+* Places the converted files in `[dir]/grsnp_db/[organism]/[group]` folders.
+The ENCODE data (track names beginning with *wgEncode*) are placed in separate ENCODE subfolders, strictured according to the `[dir]/grsnp_db/[organism]/ENCODE/[data source/type]/[Tier]/[cell type]` schema.

 Some genome annotation data may contain non-standard chromosome names, such as *chr1_gl000192_random*, *chr6_ssto_hap7*, *chrUn_gl000248*.
-These regions will introduce artefacts in p-value calculations.
-Therefore, it is a good idea to post-process the `GRSNP database` by running:
+These regions will introduce artefacts in the p-value calculations.
+Therefore, it is a good idea to post-process the database by running:

 ```r